The Saint Paul Police Department has published this online policy manual as part of our commitment to transparency.

 Exceptions to the Accident Review Board Review:

-- Traffic crashes that are part of an investigation by the internal affairs unit as determined by the Chief of police;
+- Traffic crashes that are part of an investigation by the Internal Affairs Unit, as determined by the Chief of Police.

-- Traffic crashes resulting in a criminal review;
+- Traffic crashes resulting in a criminal review.

 Accident Review Board Members:

-- Federation representative
+- A Saint Paul Police Federation representative

 Accident Review Board Duties and Guidelines: